-The **hhhh** factor, is what I call it 🙂 This is the very moment that I treasure.
+The **hhhh** factor is what I call it 🙂 This is the very moment I cherish seeing.

-For a short time life is no longer a competition or struggle, with others or ourselves.
+For a short time, life is no longer guarded, no longer a competition or struggle with others or ourselves.

 Ultimately for me, if I can facilitate the process of

-- and connecting to your stillness and Truth
+- and connecting to your Inner Stillness and Truth peacefully & calmly

 Art with permission from Cameron Gray parablevisions.com